jedisct1/vtun/README.md

 the [git repository](https://github.com/jedisct1/libsodium) to be compiled until version 1.0.4 is out).

-* Unauthenticated encryption schemes were replaced with aesni and pclmulqdq-accelerated AES256-GCM.
+* Unauthenticated encryption schemes were replaced with hardware-accelerated AES256-GCM.

 * The static, shared key was replaced by an ephemeral keys exchange with Curve25519.
 The PSK is now only used to sign ephemeral public keys and